Originally Posted: August 2, 2021

-Margins can often be made up of revenue streams from across various different sources and determined by a handful of different factors.
+How do we better understand the impact on our margins?
+Margins can often be made up of revenue streams from various sources and determined by a handful of different factors.

 Consequently, it can be all but impossible to know at a glance exactly what’s driving increases or decreases in your profits.
-This is where a margin impact analysis comes in.
+This is where a margin impact analysis, also called margin bridge analysis, comes in.

 Margin impact can be identified by comparing current profit margin to a future state after making a change.

-As stated above, margins are determined by a mix of factors.
+Margins are determined by many factors.
 These range from your prices and products to the location they are sold in.
 During margin analysis, it’s crucial to isolate each factor – and this is done by keeping the remaining factor the same.
 For instance, changing the price of the same products sold in the same area lets you identify how much of an impact price and volume has.

-What are the variables you should understand in depth?
+Here are the variables you should understand in depth: